 βοΈ Review or download from the Dashboard

 π We use Tours to exemplify the data you have available and how you can review key metrics.
-But for each Experience, the Dashboard will show a similar performance breakdown; and you can apply similar principles when analyzing other Experiences.
+The Dashboard will show a similar performance breakdown for each Experience type, and you can apply similar principles when analyzing other Experiences.
 The performance table does not include drafted Experiences.

 What data does Chameleon provide?